JohnEarnest/ok/Readme.md

 oK provides several numbered IO verbs:

-- dyadic `0:` takes a symbol as its left argument and writes the right argument to that destination as text.
-Currently the symbol is ignored and output is always sent to the console.
-Use the empty symbol as a left argument.
+- dyadic `0:` takes a symbol or string as its left argument and writes the right argument to that destination as text.
+The right argument can be a symbol, a string, or a list of symbols or strings.
+In the browser-based REPL the symbol is ignored and output is always sent to the console.
+In the command-line REPL output is sent to a file as specified by the left argument, or to `stdout` if the left argument is empty.
-- monadic `0:` takes a string as its right argument and performs a synchronous HTTP request to that URL.
+- monadic `0:` reads the content of a file or a URL.
+In the browser-based REPL it takes a string as its right argument and performs a synchronous HTTP request to that URL.
 The result will be a tuple containing the HTTP status code followed by the response, if any.
 You can use this in conjunction with pastebins to load code from elsewhere or access RESTful web APIs.
 Note that most web browsers restrict cross-site HTTP requests from javascript under the [same-origin policy](http://en.wikipedia.org/wiki/Same-origin_policy)- you'll need a server which responds with an Access-Control-Allow-Origin header.
 GitHub gists will do:

 		  url: "https://gist.githubusercontent.com/anonymous/cc0ef05c00940044eb0a/raw/"
 		"https://gist.githubusercontent.com/anonymous/cc0ef05c00940044eb0a/raw/"